-Cloud Management Needs Accumulate for the Digital Workplace
+Cloud Content Management Needs Accumulate for the Digital Workplace

 Last April, San Francisco-based Box reported mixed fortunes at the end of its fourth quarter.
 There was nothing unusual about the figures, but the earnings call that the company gave to analysts and investors underline two important things for the future of the company.
 The first was the often-repeated mantra that Box has evolved way beyond its origins as a file sharing service through the cloud.
 The second thing it stressed was that it would continue to offer its services as a cloud content management provider.

-Cloud Content Management
+What Is Cloud Content Management

-There is nothing usual about this.
+There is nothing unusual about this.
 Box has been beating the content management drum for years and has been adding functionality at a staggering pace.
-Only recently, for example, it announced the release of Box Shield a well as extended integrations with Adobe, Splunk, IBM, Slack and Microsoft.
+Only recently, for example, it announced the release of Box Shield as well as extended integrations with Adobe, Splunk, IBM, Slack and Microsoft.

 However, going back to the earnings call, CEO Aron Levie outlined what he saw as the main capabilities for cloud content management.
 Cloud content management should offer:

-- A single source of truth for content, integrated across best-of-breed apps
+- A single source of truth for content, integrated across best-of-breed apps.

-- Seamless and secure internal and external collaboration
+- Seamless and secure internal and external collaboration.

-- Automated business workflows across the extended enterprise
+- Automated business workflows across the extended enterprise.

-- Advanced ML/AI technologies from all major vendors
+- Advanced ML/AI technologies from all major vendors.

-- Security and compliance for every industry and geography without sacrificing simplicity
+- Security and compliance for every industry and geography without sacrificing simplicity.

-There is clearly a lot more to it than that, but this is a good start already.
+There is clearly a lot more to it than that, but this is a good start.
 Cloud Content Management (CCM) is the combination of centralized, cloud-native content services with advanced security and governance.
 Put more simply: CCM is an easy and secure way for all of your teams to work together.
 With Cloud Content Management, manual processes become digital and automated.

 On principal and as a result, workers shouldn’t have to spend hours each day or week hunting for information.
 Collaboration across the entire extended enterprise becomes seamless while with the more modern systems, machine learning technologies help you maximize the value of every piece of content you have.
 The dream: no more siloed content, no more searching for information.
 Is this what it’s all about?